stellar/stellar-core/src/bucket/readme.md

 reads during consensus.
 There is never a write during a read, so all the reads occur on an effectively immutable database.
 This write once read many times paradigm is suited better for a LSM structure (the bucket list) than SQL DBs.
-In particular, Postgres is ACID compliant and supports transactions that can be rolled back.
-This introduces significant, unnecessary overhead.
 Since our access pattern never has conflicting reads and writes, ACID compliance is not required.
 Additionally, the current core implementation never rolls back a SQL transaction.
 Finally, all reads occur on an immutable database, opening the door for parallelism.
-However, MySQL and Postgres do not treat the DB as immutable during reads and cannot take advantage of this parallelism.
+However, SQL DBs do not treat the DB as immutable during reads and cannot take advantage of this parallelism.

 By performing key-value lookup directly on the BucketList, we can remove ACID/rollback overhead,